darekwojciechowski/xtb-dividend-analysis/README.md

 ### 4. Visualization (External Repository)

-Visualize the exported data using my [Streamlit Dividend Dashboard](https://github.com/darekwojciechowski/Streamlit-Dividend-Dashboard) repository, built specifically for this purpose and ready to use.
+To visualize the exported data, use the [Streamlit Dividend Dashboard](https://github.com/darekwojciechowski/Streamlit-Dividend-Dashboard) repository, which I created specifically for visualizing this data and is ready to use.
-Just upload the exported CSV file to the dashboard for interactive data visualization.
+Simply take the exported CSV file from this project and use it as input in the Streamlit dashboard for interactive data visualization.

 ![Dashboard Demo](assets/streamlit-dashboard-demo.gif)